Program

 About The Program

-The EV Battery Recovery program’s objective is to support the ongoing development of a circular economy for electrified vehicle batteries in order to mitigate health and environmental risks, while encouraging options for reuse, repurposing, and recycling.
+The EV Battery Recovery program supports the ongoing development of a circular economy for electric vehicle (EV) batteries to mitigate health and environmental risks while encouraging options for reuse, repurposing, and recycling.

 Battery holders determine if their battery is eligible for collection under the program based on 5 qualifying criteria.